virajbhutada/Coursera-Google-Data-Analytics-Capstone/README.md

 7. Data Analysis with R Programming
 8. Google Data Analytics Capstone: Complete a Case Study

-### Learning Materials & Timeframe

-The course offers diverse learning materials, including videos, readings, interactive tools, and quizzes.
-While self-paced, completion within 6 months is recommended, with approximately 10 hours of study per week.

 ---

+### Learning Resources & Schedule

+The program offers a diverse range of learning materials, including video lectures with accompanying transcripts, written readings, engaging discussion prompts, interactive practice tools, and numerous quizzes designed to evaluate understanding.

+Each course is structured into weekly modules.
+Upon completion of each week's content, participants are required to undertake a Week Challenge.
+Furthermore, at the conclusion of each course, learners must successfully complete a Course Challenge to progress to the next stage or course.

+Although the program is self-paced, Google recommends a completion timeframe of 6 months, with an approximate commitment of 10 hours per week.
+However, individuals with prior experience in data analytics may find themselves completing the program in as little as one to two months.
+Conversely, beginners seeking to initiate a career in data analytics may require the full 6 months as suggested by the timeline.

+---

 ### Skills Gain

-Upon completion, learners gain expertise in various areas including data cleansing, analysis, visualization, and programming languages like R.
+Upon completion, learners gain expertise in various areas including data cleansing, analysis, visualization, and programming languages like R. Additionally, skills in data ethics, SQL, Tableau, structured thinking, and data integrity are acquired.

 ---